U.S. Stock Market in 2016

-Lombardi Publishing was established in 1986 as an investment newsletter providing stock market analysis to its readers.
+Lombardi Publishing Corporation was established in 1986 as an investment newsletter providing stock market analysis to its readers.
 Today, we publish 26 paid-for investment letters, most of which provide stock market direction and individual stock picking analysis.

 In 2001, Michael Lombardi started his famous daily economic newsletter Profit Confidential.
 Written by Lombardi Financial editors who have been offering stock market guidance for years to Lombardi customers, Profit Confidential provides a macro-picture on where the stock market is headed, what sectors are hot, and which sectors to avoid.